Verifying Procedural Programs via Constrained Rewriting Induction

-Note that this implementation differs from the ones we saw in \exshort\ref{exa:motivating}, because there we were analyzing encodings of imperative programs; on C level there is no functionality for the programmer to explicitly query the length of an array.
-Here, we use a similar theory signature, but refrain from including error checking. \end{example}
+Note that this implementation differs from the ones in \exshort\ref{exa:motivating}, because there we analyzed encodings of imperative programs; on C level there is no functionality for the programmer to explicitly query the size of an array.
+Here, we avoided boundary checks. \end{example}

-Note the special role of \emph{values}, which are new in LCTRSs compared to older styles of constrained rewriting.
-Values are the representatives of the underlying theory.
-All values are constants (constructor symbols $v()$ which do not take arguments), even if they represent complex structures, as seen in \exshort\ref{exa:arraysumlctrs}.
-However, not all constants are values; for instance a constant constructor $\symb{error} \in \Sigmaterms$ would not be a value.
-We will often work with signatures having infinitely many values.
-Note that we do not match modulo theories, e.g.~we do not equate $\nul + (\avar + \bvar)$ with $\bvar + \avar$ for matching.
+Values are new in LCTRSs compared to older styles of constrained rewriting.
+These representatives of the underlying theory are always \emph{constants} (constructor symbols which do not take arguments), even if they represent complex structures, as seen in \exshort\ref{exa:arraysumlctrs}.
+Note that variables in a rule's constraint \emph{must} be instantiated by values; for instance in \exshort\ref{exa:factlctrs}, a term $\fact(\symb{1}+\symb{2})$ must be reduced by a calculation first.
+We also do not match modulo theories, e.g., we do not equate $\nul + (\avar + \bvar)$ with $\bvar + \avar$ for matching.

-Note also the restriction on variables in a constraint being instantiated by values; for instance in \exshort\ref{exa:factlctrs}, a term $\fact(\symb{fact}(\symb{3}))$ reduces only at the \emph{inner} $\symb{fact}$.

-\myparagraph{Differences to~\cite{kop:nis:13}} In~\cite{kop:nis:13}, where LCTRSs are first defined, we assume that $\setvars$ contains unsorted variables, and use a separate \emph{variable environment} for typing terms.
-Also, $\arr{\Rules}$ is there defined as the union of $\arrzrule$ (using rules in $\Rules$) and $\arrzcalc$ (using calculations), whereas here we simply consider calculations as being given by an additional set of calculation rules.
-These changes give equivalent results, but the current definitions cause a bit less bookkeeping.

-A non-equivalent change is the restriction on rules in $\Sigma$: in~\cite{kop:nis:13} left-hand sides must have a root symbol in $\Sigmaterms \setminus \Sigmalogic$.
+\myparagraph{Differences to~\cite{kop:nis:13}} In the original definition of LCTRSs, variables in $\setvars$ are unsorted, and a separate \emph{variable environment} is used for typing.
+Also, $\arr{\Rules}$ is there defined as the union of two relations $\arrzrule$ and $\arrzcalc$ rather than including $\Rulescalc$.
+These changes give equivalent results, but the current definitions cause less bookkeeping.
+A larger difference is the restriction on rules: in~\cite{kop:nis:13} left-hand sides must have a root symbol in $\Sigmaterms \setminus \Sigmalogic$.
 We follow~\citeN{kop:13} and \citeN{kop:nis:14} in weakening this (only asking that they are not logical terms).